DimaZeland/Java-Software-Engineer/09-Gradle/gradle-starter/README.md

 ## Gradle Starter

-Demo project using the JUnit 5 framework and Apache Tomcat.
-Shows practical examples of using Gradle Lifecycle, Task Graph, Plugins, gradle wrapper.
+ℹ ️This project using the JUnit 5 framework and Apache Tomcat web server.
+It shows practical examples of using Gradle Lifecycle, Task Graph, Plugins, gradle wrapper.